 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 Any student pursuing a degree in Fine & Studio Arts needs to check out Emory University.
-Fine art majors from Emory University get a earnings boost of approximately 9.0% over the average earnings of fine & studio arts majors.
+Students who graduate from this program report average early career income of fine art and mid-career income of $58,056.
 The locale of Atlanta, Georgia, is great for individuals who prefer a more tranquil, suburban spot.

 It's difficult to beat Berry College if you wish to study Fine & Studio Arts.
-Fine art graduates from Berry College earn a boost of around 7.6% over the typical income of fine & studio arts majors.
+Grads of the fine art program report average early career income of fine art and mid-career income of $59,869.
 Students who like the peace and quiet of life in the country may opt for the agricultural location of Mount Berry, Georgia.

 Every student pursuing a degree in Fine & Studio Arts needs to look into Spelman College.
-Fine art students from Spelman College receive an earnings boost of about 2.0% over the average earnings of fine & studio arts majors.
+After getting their bachelor's degree, Fine Art students generally earn about $34,371 in the first five years of their career.
 Located in Atlanta, Georgia, this college is a logical final choice for students who enjoy the thrill of a large city.

 Valdosta State University is one of the best schools in the U.S. for Fine & Studio Arts.
 Based in Valdosta, Georgia, this university is ideal for students who prosper in a city atmosphere.